appacademy/Module-6-Resources/week_19/Day-1/w19d1-slides.md

     - We can build a template for our application called an *image*
     - We can automate the process of building & deploying that image with *docker compose*
 - We can run the same application on *any* machine without worrying about performance or incompatibilites
-    - Having psycopg issues on your M1?
-Use a Docker container!

 ---